-IP-based transport protocols such as the Transmission Control Protocol (TCP) [1] and the Stream Control Transmission Protocol (SCTP) [2], [3] estimate maximum roundtrip times using data from prior successful transmissions.
+IP-based transport protocols such as the Transmission Control Protocol (TCP) [2] and the Stream Control Transmission Protocol (SCTP) [3], [4] estimate maximum roundtrip times using data from prior successful transmissions.
 The purpose of this estimation process is to create a triggering mechanism for retransmission procedures when transmissions are lost or seriously delayed.
-Estimation of the maximum round-trip time is performed via the Jacobson algorithm [4], which is codified in several IETF RFC's, including RFC 6298 [5].
-The Jacobson algorithm has an interesting basis in fundamental theory, but suffers from some performance issues due to a mismatch between the theory and the application area.
-Performance issues related to the Jacobson algorithm and other retransmission procedures have been noted and addressed in several alternative approaches, including [6]-[11].
-This paper discusses the Jacobson algorithm, the theory which motivates it, and several alternative algorithms including a new approach which is a modified form of Jacobson.
+Estimation of the maximum round-trip time is performed via the Jacobson algorithm [5], which is codified in several IETF RFC's, including RFC 6298 [6].
+The Jacobson algorithm has an interesting basis in fundamental theory, but suffers from some performance issues due to a mismatch between the Wuxu Peng Department of Computer Science Texas State University San Marcos, TX USA wuxu@txstate.edu theory and the application area.
+Performance issues related to the Jacobson algorithm and other retransmission procedures have been noted and addressed in several alternative approaches, including [7]-[12].
+The paper discusses the Jacobson algorithm, the theory which motivates it, and several alternative algorithms including a new approach which is a modified form of Jacobson.
 Section II describes the estimation process and its use in establishing timeouts for retransmission procedures.
 Related work in retransmission optimization and timeout boundaries is also summarized.
 In Section III, the parameters of the existing algorithm are analyzed, and in Section IV an alternative approach is presented based on similar theoretical concepts, and achieving improved results.
-Performance results based on Wuxu Peng Dept. of Computer Science Texas State University San Marcos, TX USA wuxu@txstate.edu implementation and simulation are summarized in Section V, and Section VI concludes the paper.
+Performance results based on implementation and simulation are summarized in Section V. In Section VI, the impact on SCTP selective acknowledgments (SACK) and fast retransmits (FRT) are discussed.
+Our simulation results showed that proposed approach has either minimal or manageable impact on both SACK and FRT.
+Section VII concludes the paper.
 Note that much of this work is presented in the context of SCTP, but is also applicable to TCP since the timeout estimation processes are identical.